Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio.

-Throughout his career Toby has felt a deep affinity with nature and natural materials, particularly wool.
-Having learnt to handknit at 8 years old, this early fascination with transformative textiles, prompted him towards a career in fashion.
-After graduating from the Royal College Of Art in London, he started his own clothing label, winning the Welsh Fashion Designer of The Year at the Welsh Fashion Awards at the Savoy Hotel in London.
-His launch collection sold exclusively to Barneys New York, Browns Of London and Anglobal, Japan and was selected by the IWS ~ International Wool Secretariat, to be showcased at Premiere Vision in Paris.
-In recent years Toby has renewed his love for wool becoming an Ambassador for the ‘Campaign For Wool’ NZ.
+Throughout his career Toby has felt a deep affinity with Mother Earth and natural materials, particularly wool.
+Having learnt to hand-knit aged 8 by his mother Adrienne, this early fascination with transformative textiles, prompted him towards a career in fashion.
+After graduating from the Royal College Of Art in London, he started his own clothing label, becoming Welsh Fashion Designer of The Year at the Welsh Fashion Awards at the Savoy Hotel, London.
+His launch collection sold exclusively to Barneys New York, Browns Of London and Anglobal of Japan, being selected by the IWS ~ International Wool Secretariat to be showcased at Premiere Vision in Paris.
+In recent years after co-founding Blackhorse Lane Atelier’s, Toby renewed his love for wool becoming an Ambassador for the Campaign For Wool NZ.

-During the Covid-19 pandemic,Toby began to exclusively wear pre worn items of clothing.
-His reaction being influenced by his personal resistance to the fashion industry and its insatiable demand for new products, made in new textile materials.
+During the Covid-19 pandemic, Toby began to exclusively wear pre-worn items of clothing.
+This a reaction to his personal resistance to the fashion industry and its seemingly insatiable demand for new products, made in new textile materials.

 Having established a career as a clothing designer and design consultant, Toby continues to work within sustainable and ethical parameters, seeking to preserve the natural balance of our eco-system and aiming to bring city dwellers closer to nature.